Mental Health Habits | Better Emotional Wellness

 - Vitamin C is essential because many people who are deficient in vitamin C feel tired and depressed.

-- Ashwagandha is an adaptogenic herb that supports your body, offering improved sleep and less stress.
+- Ashwagandha is an adaptogenic herb that supports your body, promoting better sleep and reduced stress.

 - L-Theanine improves mental function, stress, and anxiety, although studies are lacking in these areas.